Did you know that getting a club fitting is a conversation, much like going to the doctor?

 Lie angle is different.
 Unlike with irons and wedges, a putter’s lie angle isn’t so important.
 Some people can putt very well with an upright lie angle on their putter.

 This is more like a “better safe than…” type of deal.
-If you find that you’re consistently off-line, or have to get into a funky position to make the putter head look “normal” at address, the lie angle is something to get looked at.
+If you find that you’re consistently off-line, or have to get into a funky position to make the putter head look “normal” at address, you should investigate altering the lie angle.